puxina/Open-VLSI/README.md

 sh ./build_arch-mkIX.sh full
 ```

-- Alternatively, to build the clean image (It will install the base image with some system packages, without installing the VLSI design tools.):
+- Alternatively, to build the clean image (It will install the base image with some system packages, without installing OpenPDKs.):

 ```
 sh ./build_arch-mkIX.sh clean